riannac/mphy0030-coursework/README.md

 # mphy0030-coursework
 Course-work repository

-Coursework 1 and two in separate folders.
+Coursework 1 and 2 in separate folders.
 Each containing the required internal folders.